Attendance - 9 attendance School centres

 In addition to the reduction in articles, a student who attends the School for Legal Practice can sit for the Attorneys’ Admission Examination.
 This is in terms of the Attorneys Act as amended.

 The full-time course takes six months to complete.
-The distance-learning course runs from January to December each year.
+The distance-learning (UNISA) course runs from January to December each year.

 Intake of students